 There is space for a maximum of 10 delegates.
 The group will be split into three groups according to experience and discipline, to provide peer support throughout the programme.

-The programme consists of 2 workshops supported by mentoring.
+The programme consists of two workshops supported by mentoring.

 Workshop 1: The Promotion Process